 How Do I Get Out of a Bad SEO Contract?

-If you signed into a long-term SEO contract, then cancelling may be difficult.
+If you signed into a long-term SEO contract, then canceling may be difficult.
 There are SEO companies that keep your content, passwords and accounts hostage when you want to leave mid-contract.
 It may be a good idea to keep your current SEO firm until your contract expires while looking for a new agency.

 Avoid breaking your contract by following these steps:

-- Reread your contract with your SEO company and look for clauses or short comings the company hasn’t delivered on.
+- Reread your contract with your SEO company and look for clauses or shortcomings the company hasn’t delivered on.
 If you discover a loophole, use it to your advantage.
 Make sure you own your site.

 - Have a meeting.
 Getting your grievances out in the open lets your agency know that the pressure is on for results.

 - Ask for an SEO report.
 This will help you ask about the history and what has not worked in the past.
-Get details and explanation of prior actions.
+Get details and an explanation of prior actions.

 - Request an SEO strategy.
 Engaging with them about a strategy will show allegiance and trust if you decide to continue your relationship if you see improvements.
-If you do not see improvements developing a marketing strategy in this manner, it will give you grounds to leave your SEO firm if they continue to underperform.
+If you do not see improvements in developing a marketing strategy in this manner, it will give you grounds to leave your SEO firm if they continue to underperform.

 - Ask for credentials and account passwords.
 If you are still considering leaving, this is a great way to make sure that you have a more seamless transition between your current and next marketing firm.